apache/airflow/airflow/jobs/JOB_LIFECYCLE.md

 will keep on updating these lifecycle diagrams).

-Those chart apply to all kinds of CLI components Airflow runs (Scheduler, DagFileProcessor, Triggerer, Worker) that can run the job.
+Those chart apply to all kinds of CLI components Airflow runs (Scheduler, DagFileProcessor, Triggerer, Worker) that run a job.
 The AIP-44 implementation is not yet complete, but when complete it will apply to some of the components (DagFileProcessor, Triggerer, Worker) and not to others (Scheduler).

 ## In-Process Job Runner